venice1200/MiSTer_i2c2oled/README.md

 ▶️ You can use the [template](https://github.com/venice1200/MiSTer_i2c2oled/blob/main/Pictures/Pix/template.pix) as well.

 Double check the files in https://github.com/venice1200/MiSTer_i2c2oled/tree/main/Pictures/Pix for correct modification.

+***>> Make you PIX available for others uploading them zipped to the forum-thread or use an pull-request here <<***

 ### Files&Folders
 | File/Folder | Description |